sutchan/WP-Clean-Admin/README-en_US.md

 = Can I customize which menus or widgets are hidden? =

 Yes, the settings page provides options to select which elements you want to hide.
+You can choose to hide any menu items or widgets based on your needs.

 = Will this plugin affect my website's frontend? =

-No, WP Clean Admin only modifies the appearance and functionality of the WordPress admin dashboard.
+No, WP Clean Admin only modifies the appearance and functionality of the WordPress admin dashboard, with no impact on your website's frontend display.

+= Can I restore default settings? =

+Yes, there is a "Restore Default Settings" button on the settings page that will revert all settings to their initial state when clicked.

+= Is this plugin compatible with other admin interface plugins? =

+WP Clean Admin is carefully designed to be compatible with most WordPress plugins.
+However, if you use other plugins that modify the admin interface, some style conflicts may occur.
+If you encounter issues, try disabling other admin interface plugins first.

 == Screenshots ==

 1. Settings page showing options to hide dashboard widgets.
 2. Settings page with theme style selection.
+3. Custom color scheme settings interface.
+4. Simplified WordPress admin dashboard showcase.

 == Changelog ==

+= 1.1.0 =
+* Added role management feature to set different interfaces for different user roles
+* Optimized admin dashboard loading speed
+* Added more theme style options
+* Fixed compatibility issues with WordPress 6.5
+* Improved settings page user experience

 = 1.0.0 =
 * Initial release.

 == Upgrade Notice ==

+= 1.1.0 =
+After upgrading to version 1.1.0, please save your settings once to ensure new features work properly.

 = 1.0.0 =
 Initial release of WP Clean Admin.